 • The clearance distances specified in 1910.333(c) and the corresponding voltages to which the qualified person will be exposed.

 OSHA Arc Flash Training Requirements – The training required by this section shall be of the classroom or on-the-job type.
-The degree of training provided shall be determined by the risk to the employee.
+The degree of training provided should be determined by the exposure of risk to the employee.